togglr-project/togglr/README.md

-# eToggle
+# Togglr

-eToggle is a feature flag and experimentation platform for modern applications.
+Togglr is a feature flag and experimentation platform for modern applications.
 It allows developers and product teams to toggle features on/off, run A/B tests, and roll out changes progressively without redeploying code.

 ✨ Features